Hiring a French language assistant in Canada

 The general objective of the French language assistant program is to make it possible for Canadian institutions of learning to offer their students an open view of the French-speaking world and insight into the culture of the country of Molière, Hugo, and Zola.

 Thanks to this language assistant program, Canadian schools and universities have the opportunity to invite a French student into their classroom.
-These students are generally in the later stages of their courses of study and pursuing a career in education.
+These students are generally in the later stages of their courses of study and pursuing a career in education or languages.

 Assistants: profile and responsibilities

-Assistants are French citizens between the ages of 20 and 35.
-They are university graduates who typically hold diplomas in the following fields: French as a Second Language, English and English Literature, Education, and Modern Languages.
+Assistants are French citizens between the ages of 20 and 35, who hold at least undergraduate (3-year) diplomas in the following fields: French as a Second Language, English and English Literature, Education, and Modern Languages.

 As young people and students, assistants are in a position to add a dimension of fun to learning, to moderate sociocultural debates on topics of interest to children and teenagers, and to encourage students to express themselves verbally.